SolidLabResearch/sharcs-demonstrator-vc/README.md

 ### steps

-- update the 'old' diplomas / store their status / store them in the solid pods
+- update the 'old' diplomas / store their status, see `01_refresh_diploma.ts`
-  - TODO this is currently part of jsonld-signature-bbs.ts instead of a separate script
-  - TODO storing their status currently is hardcoded
+  - optionally validate using `02_verify.ts`
 - minimization
-  - when a minimization request arrives, validate the diploma based on the `./data/shape`
+  - when a minimization request arrives, validate the diploma based on the `./data/shape`, using `03_validate.js`
-  - minize the diploma based on the `./data/frame`
+  - minize the diploma based on the `./data/frame`, using `04_minimize.ts`
-    - TODO this is currently part of jsonld-signature-bbs.ts instead of a separate script
+    - optionally validate using `05_verify.ts`
+- status
+  - check status
   - update status
+  - check status again
+  - TODO init status should also create the status doc

 ## Resouces